 Always keep in mind meats are a source of saturated fats and saturated fat intake is associated with lower sperm counts.

 Are There Healthier Ways to Eat Red Meat?

 Meats may contain environmental chemicals that will negatively affect spermatogenesis.

 Choose organic meats that are void of added synthetic hormones, pesticides, and antibiotics.

 Pesticides have been associated with lower sperm count and lower normal morphology percentage.

 Avoid consumption of game meats.
 These meats are a risk for toxoplasmosis bacteria and higher lead consumption.

 Overall, western dietary patterns that include frequent intake of red meat, processed meats, butter, coconut oil, high fat dairy, pizza, high energy drinks, sweets, alcohol and refined grains has been associated with risk for low sperm motility, low sperm count, and lower normal morphology.

-Throughout the month of June, I will address several nutrition and lifestyle topics as they pertain to male fertility, especially because research data is highlighting that dietary intake, body composition, lifestyle behaviors and environment do influence semen quality.
-Stay tuned!
+Research and data are highlighting that dietary intake, body composition, lifestyle behaviors and environment do influence semen quality.